 She's wearing a tan skirt and matching tan sweater over a rose-colored blouse.
 Her brown shoes are low-heeled and sensible.
-Her brown hair is conservatively coifed and her plastic-framed glasses thick and owlish.
+Her brown hair is conservatively coiffed and her plastic-framed glasses thick and owlish.

 Which just goes to prove that appearances can be deceiving.

-This is, after all, the writer who, in 10 best-selling mystery novels published over the past 25 years, has dispatched her victims in a variety of coldblooded ways: hanging, poisoning, strangulation and, in the case of one disabled older gentleman, sabotaged wheelchair brakes that caused the poor fellow to run off a cliff.
+This is, after all, the writer who in 10 best-selling mystery novels published over the past 25 years has dispatched her victims in a variety of cold-blooded ways: hanging, poisoning, strangulation and, in the case of one disabled older gentleman, sabotaged wheelchair brakes, which caused the poor fellow to run off the edge of a cliff.

-"Often a murder is more horrific if it is in a peaceful setting," observes James, 66, gesturing with a black pen in one hand and a white hankie in the other.
+"Often a murder is more horrific if it is in a peaceful setting," observed James, 66.
 "So in your setting, remember the power of contrast.
 It can be extraordinarily potent."

-The 20 writers were seated in a semicircle facing her, listening intently and dutifully taking notes.
 The class is Murder and Mystery: The Art of the Detective Story.
-And for three consecutive Tuesday evenings the celebrated James, a writer in residence at the university, will be their guide.
+And for three consecutive Tuesday evenings, the celebrated James, a writer-in-residence at the university, is their guide.